VulcanJS/Vulcan/README.md

 - Run `mrt`

 # Running Telescope on Heroku
-- Use the [Heroku buildpack for Meteorite](https://github.com/oortcloud/heroku-buildpack-meteorite) to push to Heroku (if you get an error when pushign to Heroku, running `mrt update` before pushing again sometimes helps)
+- Use the [Heroku buildpack for Meteorite](https://github.com/oortcloud/heroku-buildpack-meteorite) to push to Heroku
 - `heroku config:add ROOT_URL=http://your_url`

 # Setup